kayla-manning/election-analysis-2020/posts/ads.md

 ### What does this mean?

 While political advertising does little to inform and mobilize voters, they do have persuasive effects.[^huber] What could the candidates in 2020 hope to gain from their advertising initiatives?
-If Michael Bloomberg's campaign is any example, advertising alone is unlikely to be enough to change the course of an election.
+Hillary Clinton [dominated](https://mediaproject.wesleyan.edu/nov-2016/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A%20WesleyanMediaProject%20%28Wesleyan%20Media%20Project%29) Donald Trump in the *air war*, but she failed to win the election.[^clinton] If Michael Bloomberg's campaign is any example, advertising alone is unlikely to be enough to change the course of an election.

 Also, most previous studies examine the possible effects of television advertising, and, as we see in the data, many candidates have devoted large sums of money to online advertising in recent years.
 Do online advertisements have the same effect?
 Or, perhaps, are they less salient due to the ability to scroll immediately past them?